 The Potential Damages of Ginger to Hair

 Ginger may inhibit hair shaft growth and delay the induction of the anagen phase in the hair cycle.
-It’s important to consider these potential damages when using ginger for hair health.
+It’s important to consider these potential downsides if you’re already experiencing hair loss.

 Inhibition of hair shaft growth